phuicy/web/about.md

 {:.BodyText .Justified}
 I have had the opportunity to support in the deployment of Digital twins, Robotics, control systems, distributed systems, Autonomous systems, Computer vision systems, planning and scheduling systems, and many other things.

-##1.
-Other challenging environments
+## Other challenging environments

 Space Robotics, well my PhD was in space robotics

 Decommissioning Robotics, my Job title is Key Lead for Decom, which translates Chief technical for decom robotics, UKAEA.

-#1.
-Selected Publications
+# Selected Publications

-*Soon if I can be bothered
+* Soon if I can be bothered

-#1.
-Hobbies
+# Hobbies

 {:.BodyText .Justified}
 As part of my inability to sit still for more than 2 hours, I have a wide range of hobbies that I don't spend enough time on.